-Qualifying Exam
+Qualifying Exams

-PhD students must successfully complete a Qualifying Exam (QE).
+PhD students must successfully complete both an oral and a written Qualifying Exam (QE).
 The QE is a 2-part exam covering mechanical engineering topical knowledge (via oral exam) and research aptitude (via research evaluation).
-The outcome of the QE will be either "pass," in which case the student continues in the program, or "fail," in which case the student is eligible for a retake of the part(s) of the exam (oral exam and/or research aptitude) deemed unsatisfactory.
+The outcome of the QE will be either "pass," in which case the student continues in the program, "conditional pass," in which case the student must meet a set of criteria determined by the Qualifying Exam committee in order to continue studies in the program, or "fail," in which case the student is eligible for a retake of the part(s) of the exam (oral exam and/or research aptitude) deemed unsatisfactory.
 This retake must occur no later than the end of the semester following the original examination.
 Only one re-take of the qualifying exam will be permitted.
 If the student is not successful at the retake, they will not be approved to move forward in the PhD program.
 Students must contact the Graduate Administrator for a PhD Qualifying Exam Schedule form prior to undertaking the QE.